taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ### Pressure Sensor Selection

-Pressure sensors were evaluated based on pressure accuracy, output data rate, weight, and cost.
-The **BMP280** received the highest weighted score due to its excellent altitude measurement accuracy, fast update rate, lightweight package, and low cost.
+Pressure sensors were evaluated based on pressure accuracy, weight, output data rate, and cost.
+The **BMP280** was selected due to its ability to successfully satisfy accurate pressure measurements at a sampling rate of 65 hz (REQ-02) at the lowest cost.
 These characteristics make it well suited for estimating rocket altitude while remaining within the project's size, weight, and budget constraints.

 </td>
   </tr>
 </table>

 ---
 # Verification and Testing